History of Pittsburgh in Timeline

 Since 2003, Pittsburgh has hosted Tekko, a four-day anime convention.

-In 2005, Pittsburgh hosted the Bassmaster Classic, a world-title fishing competition.
+In 2005, Pittsburgh hosted annual world-title fishing competitions of the Bassmaster Classic.

 In 2005, The Economist's Global Liveability Ranking placed Pittsburgh as the most livable city in the United States.

-Between 2006 and 2011, the Pittsburgh metropolitan statistical area (MSA) experienced over 10% appreciation in housing prices.
+Between 2006 and 2011, the Pittsburgh metropolitan statistical area experienced over 10% appreciation in housing prices, the highest among the largest 25 metropolitan statistical areas in the United States.

-In 2006, Luke Ravenstahl was sworn in as mayor at age 26, becoming the youngest mayor in a major American city.
+In 2006, Luke Ravenstahl was sworn in as mayor of Pittsburgh.

-In 2006, the Pittsburgh Steelers won their fifth Super Bowl, adding to their legacy of success in the NFL.
+In 2006, the Pittsburgh Steelers won their fifth Super Bowl, adding to their legacy.

 2006: Anthrocon Held in Pittsburgh